What can I say?

 work, dumb hands unwilling to commit to

-what the heart wont.
 Instead, I sit idle

 staring out windows.
 Nothing fits the contours